-Chocolate chips and cocoa powder aren’t often what you’d think of as pantry staples, but when a potluck or sweet craving comes along, they’re certainly good to have around.
+Chocolate chips and cocoa powder aren’t often what you’d think of as pantry staples, but when Valentine’s Day, a potluck, or simply a sweet craving come along, they’re certainly good to have around.
 Unfortunately, chocolate can be confusing.
 With so many different varieties it can be difficult to know what kind to buy or use.
 We hope our quick chocolate guide will save you time in the baking aisle, and hopefully prevent you from making a sad batch of chocolate chip cookies (it can happen to anyone).

 As a rule of thumb, for recipes that call for baking soda use “Natural” cocoa, and recipes that call for baking powder use “Dutch Processed.”
 This way the acidity of the cocoa is kept balanced.
 If both baking powder and baking soda are used in a recipe it is usually okay to use the two powders interchangeably, but because of the differences in acidity, it’s usually in your best interest to stick with what the recipe calls for.

-Never to use powdered drinking chocolate for baking.
-It’s formulated to be mixed with liquid, and contains a lot of sugar and dried milk solids. (see Ann’s Tips)
+Never use powdered drinking chocolate for baking.
+It’s formulated to be mixed with liquid and contains a lot of sugar and dried milk solids.

 The common names for this chocolate really say it all.
 There is no sugar added, and it has a bitter, almost nasty taste when eaten on its own.
 Its only use is for baking and making chocolate desserts where enough sugar and spices can be added to transform it into deliciousness.
 Bakers often prefer this chocolate because they have full control of the sugar content in a recipe.
 We recommend buying the best chocolate you can afford.
 We like the Caillebault and Valrhona brands.